Royce Carlton, Inc. • 866 United Nations Plaza • New York, NY 10017-1880

 Paleontologist, conservationist, and National Geographic Explorer-in-Residence Dr. Louise Leakey represents the third generation of the famous Leakey family of fossil hunters in East Africa.
-With an adventurous spirit and unwavering focus on the advancement of our understanding of human origins, she has spent much of her life leading expeditions into the remote badlands of northern Kenya.
+With an adventurous spirit and unwavering focus, Louise has spent much of her life leading expeditions into the remote badlands of northern Kenya.

-With her team, The Koobi Fora Research Project, she has made major discoveries, such as the genus Kenyanthropus platyops, that have shaped and challenged our understanding of humanity’s 4 million year journey.
-In August 2012, Dr. Leakey and her mother, Meave, discovered of three new fossils that confirm there were several extinct human ancestors that existed in east Africa some 2 million years ago.
+With her team, The Koobi Fora Research Project, Dr. Leakey has made major discoveries, such as the genus Kenyanthropus platyops, that have reshaped our understanding of humanity’s 4-million-year journey.
+In recent years, Dr. Leakey and her mother, Meave, have continued to explore the fossil areas with their team of fossil hunters and have uncovered the remains of hominin and other animals from deposits dating back 4 million years.

-From her early childhood spent among the nomadic desert people of Lake Turkana, Dr. Leakey has developed a deep attachment to northern Kenya, its wildlife, and its cultural heritage.
-Today, she draws on her scientific background in human origins to work with the local communities in building a future for this region in a dramatically changing world.
+Spending her early childhood among the nomadic desert people of Lake Turkana, Dr. Leakey has developed a deep attachment to northern Kenya, its wildlife, and its cultural heritage.
+Today, she draws on her scientific background in human origins to work with the local communities and build a future for this region in a dramatically changing world.